lorenzo85/scenarios-ica/traffic-management-fault-injection/step4/text.md

-In this case the booking-service REST client timeout kicks in, managing correctly the timeout error from the upstream service which you injected using the virtual service configuration.
+In this case the booking-service REST client timeout kicks in, managing correctly the timeout error from the upstream service which you simulated using the virtual service configuration.

 <br>
 <details><summary>Tip</summary>